CTOpenData/data-visualization-guidelines/docs/_accessibility/interaction/keyboard.md

 nav_order: 25
 ---

-# Make interactive visualizations keyboard-accessible.
+# Make your visualizations keyboard-accessible.

 Many users who encounter an interactive data visualization will navigate it using a mouse, but many users will use a keyboard or other assistive technologies instead of a mouse.
 When designing an interactive data visualization, we must ensure that they are keyboard accessible.